anukah/ns3-oran-csc4966/README.md

 # ORAN ns-3 Module
+### This is a fork of ns-3-oran with potential NR integration

 A module that can be used in [ns-3](https://www.nsnam.org/) to simulate and model behavior based on the [O-RAN](https://www.o-ran.org) specifications.
 A conference paper that describes the model and its use in a case study can